-State Retirement Pension Age (or State Retirement Age) is the
+State Retirement Pension age (or State Pension age) is the

 age we need to be in order to receive our State Retirement Pension from the

 Government.
-At this age, we also qualify for other benefits, such
+At this age, we also qualify for other help, such as

 a man, but this is changing.

-From April 2010, State Retirement Pension Age for women is
+Since April 2010, State Pension age for women has

 For more information, see our guide to the State Pension age